oatmiser/CS6320/README.md

 ## Data Sources
 Leveraged the API from SpoonacularAPI to generate recipes based on the user input.

-## Installation Instructions
-1) Required libraries (pip install) to function: numpy, torch, nltk, spacy. telegram, python-telegram-bot, "python-telegram-bot[job-queue]"
-2) Download in the command line: python -m spacy download en_core_web_sm
-3) During the first time running, make sure that both lines inside nltk_utils.py will execute: nltk.download('punkt') nltk.download('punkt_tab')
-4) Run train.py for the classifier file to be created, then telegram-bot.py.
-5) After it prints "Polling", you may start chatting with @CometFoodBot in Telegram.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.